ErilMChen/ResearchProject/readme.md

-The live version of the application is deployed on a heroku server ( dublinbus.herokuapp.com ).
+The live version of the application is deployed on a UCD server.

 Basic functionality: